History of patent law: Development of the modern patent system

-The Statute became the foundation for later developments in patent law in England and elsewhere.
+The statute became the foundation for later developments in patent law in England and elsewhere.
+The first patent recorded in England as granted to a woman was in 1637 to Mrs. Amye Everard Ball for a tincture of saffron.

 Important developments in patent law emerged during the 18th century through a slow process of judicial interpretation of the law.
 During the reign of Queen Anne, patent applications were required to supply a complete specification of the principles of operation of the invention for public access.
 Patenting medicines was particular popular in the mid-eighteenth century and then declined.
 Legal battles around the 1796 patent taken out by James Watt for his steam engine, established the principles that patents could be issued for improvements of an already existing machine and that ideas or principles without specific practical application could also legally be patented.

 This legal system became the foundation for patent law in countries with a common law heritage, including the United States, New Zealand and Australia.
 In the Thirteen Colonies, inventors could obtain patents through petition to a given colony's legislature.
-In 1641, Samuel Winslow was granted the first patent in North America by the Massachusetts General Court for a new process for making salt.
+In 1641, Samuel Winslow was granted the first patent in North America by the Massachusetts General Court for a new process for making potash salt.

 Towards the end of the 18th century, and influenced by the philosophy of John Locke, the granting of patents began to be viewed as a form of intellectual property right, rather than simply the obtaining of economic privilege.
-A negative aspect of the patent law also emerged in this period - the abuse of patent privilege to monopolise the market and prevent improvement from other inventors.
+A negative aspect of the patent law also emerged in this period – the abuse of patent privilege to monopolise the market and prevent improvement from other inventors.
 A notable example of this was the behaviour of Boulton & Watt in hounding their competitors such as Richard Trevithick through the courts, and preventing their improvements to the steam engine from being realised until their patent expired.

 Consolidation

 The modern French patent system was created during the Revolution in 1791.
 Patents were granted without examination since inventor's right was considered as a natural one.
 Patent costs were very high (from 500 to 1500 francs).
 Importation patents protected new devices coming from foreign countries.
-The patent law was revised in 1844 - patent cost was lowered and importation patents were abolished.
+The patent law was revised in 1844 – patent cost was lowered and importation patents were abolished.
 The revision saw the introduction of the Breveté SGDG, which excluded any guarantees that the patented item would actually satisfy its specification.

 The Patent and Copyright Clause of the United States Constitution was proposed in 1787 by James Madison and Charles Cotesworth Pinckney.
 In Federalist No. 43, Madison wrote, "The utility of the clause will scarcely be questioned.
 The copyright of authors has been solemnly adjudged, in Great Britain, to be a right of common law.
 The right to useful inventions seems with equal reason to belong to the inventors.
 The public good fully coincides in both cases with the claims of the individuals."